dakhamohammed/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

          - if the last digit is 0: the string and is 0
          - if the last digit is less than 6 and not 0: the string and is less than 6 and not 0

+3. 2-print_alphabet.py
+   - Python program that prints the ASCII alphabet, in lowercase, not followed by a new line.